lmriccardo/libcnet/Note.md

 unsigned short x1 = htons(0x1234); // --> x = 0x3412
 memcpy(buf, &x, 2); // --> buf = 0x1234
 ```

+In current implementation of the sender-receiver paradigm, once the sender has finished
+sending the message, we need to wait 1 seconds in order to the receiver being able to
+receive the response.

 ## Todo